 Matthew Fleischer was appointed as Executive Director of Rock Creek Conservancy on February 3, 2014.

-Matt brings a new energy to the Conservancy and is tasked with growing the donor base and increasing the impact the organization has on the Rock Creek Park and watershed.
+Matt brings a new energy to the Conservancy and is tasked with growing the donor base and increasing the impact the organization has on Rock Creek Park and its watershed.
 The Conservancy is poised for growth and Matt is excited to play a key role in helping the national Rock Creek Park celebrate its 125th Anniversary in 2015.